 Black is the dominant colour of the interior.
 All the controls of the car have a black anodized finish.
 The steering wheel and selector lever are covered with suede leather.

 In addition, Bugatti has used three materials for the styling of the interior: Alcantara for the roof liner including the A-pillar and sun blinds, the rear wall trim, the sill trims, the lower part of the central console, the insides of the seat side cushions and the boot lining.
 Smooth leather is used for the seats, the inside door trims, the islands on the dashboard including the instrument cluster trim, the airbag container on the steering wheel and the armrest and insert of the central console.
 Finally, the dashboard itself, the door trims, the rears of the backrests and the steering column housing are made from exposed carbon fibre.

 Carbon fibre windscreen wiper

 The Chiron Sport is claimed to be the first production car to feature windscreen wiper arms made from carbon fibre.
-This new development means that there’s no need of articulated joints which normally feature on the conventional wipers.
+This new development means that there’s no need for articulated joints which normally feature on the conventional wipers.
 The function of these joints has been integrated into the carbon fibre structure of the wiper arms.
 In addition, the wiper arm tips, which are made from aluminium, are produced by 3D printing process.
-The new carbon fibre wipers are 77 percent or 1.4 kg lighter than their predecessors.
+The new carbon fibre wipers are 77% or 1.4 kg lighter than their predecessors.

 Less weight, faster